8th – 11th November 2021

 After a good lunch you will have the option to attend a workshop on tempera painting and the technique of applying gold leaf at the studio of the highly talented Marco Caratelli.
 There will also be some free time for shopping of exploring the city further.
 Dinner will be at a good restaurant famed for its Tuscan cooking.

 In the morning we will visit the Palazzo Pubblico where we will admire the pinnacle of achievements of Siena’s finest artists – Simone Martini and Ambrogio Lorenzetti, the latter being the author of the iconic scenes of Good and Bad Government.
-After a light lunch we will see San Francesco, a church crammed with masterpieces including works by the Lorenzetti Brothers, Il Sodoma and Sassetta.
+We will then see San Francesco, a church crammed with masterpieces including works by the Lorenzetti Brothers, Il Sodoma and Sassetta.
 We will then head to Florence airport for the flight back to London.

-Dr Richard Stemp and Charlie Winton will lead the trip.
-Richard is one of our most knowledgeable tutors and Charlie specialised in Sienese art before moving to Italy for several years.
+Charlie Winton and Lavinia Harrington will lead the trip.
+Both tutors have taught for AHA for many years and know Siena well.
+Charlie specialised in Sienese art before moving to Italy for several years.

 We will stay at the Grand Hotel Continental, a 5* palazzo with beautiful frescoes in the heart of the city and a short walking distance from all of the main sights.